InQuest/ThreatIngestor/docs/basicusage.rst

 Assuming you are running in daemon mode, ThreatIngestor will continue to check the blog and append new artifacts to the CSV as it finds them.
-For further configuration, continue to the Standard Use Case section (standard-case_) or see the detailed sections about :ref:`source plugins <source-plugins>`, and :ref:`operator <operator-plugins>`.
+For further configuration, continue to the Standard Case section (standard-case_) or see the detailed sections about :ref:`source plugins <source-plugins>`, and :ref:`operator <operator-plugins>`.